Skip to primary navigation Skip to content Skip to footer

 We are always looking for volunteers to help behind the scenes.
 During the operation season, firing up the locomotive, daily servicing and help in performing the monthly inspections are just a few of the key jobs in good locomotive maintenance.

 Volunteers who help behind the scenes should possess some mechanical skills, such as the effective use of machinists’ hand tools.
 Certainly, anyone whose past or present profession is as a certified welder, pipefitter, machinist or boilermaker is most welcome, too.
 Equipment maintenance and restoration is an ongoing series of projects throughout the year.
-This includes cranes, flat cars, boxcars, MOW equipment, coaches, and other equipment.
+This includes cranes, flat cars, boxcars, M-of-W equipment, coaches, and other equipment.
 In addition, there is almost always at least one piece of equipment undergoing restoration in the engine house.

 Non-railroading skills